shadtome/Score-data/README.md

 ### Minutes played threshold:

 We tested some cutoffs on the minimum amount of minutes played for a player to be consired in the model.
 The idea was to remove outliers that had very few minutes played, as they do not have enough game time to generate stats that accurately represent them.
-We settled on a cutoff of 1000 minutes (equivalent to a little over 11 full matches played), which kept a reasonable amount of players (over 7500) while producing the best results:
+We settled on a cutoff of 1000 minutes (equivalent to a little over 11 full matches played), which kept a reasonable amount of players (over 7500) while producing great results:

 Linear Regression:
     - Train RMSE: 0.828